Question mark: History

 In the early 13th century, when the growth of communities of scholars (universities) in Paris and other major cities led to an expansion and streamlining of the book-production trade, punctuation was rationalized by assigning the "lightning flash" specifically to interrogatives; by this time, the stroke was more sharply curved and can easily be recognized as the modern question mark (see, for example, De Aetna (1496) printed by Aldo Manuzio in Venice).

+The punctus interrogativus is encoded in unicode as the character ⹔.

 In 1598, the English term point of interrogation is attested in an Italian–English dictionary by John Florio.

 In the 1850s, the term question mark is attested:

 The mark which you are to notice in this lesson is of this shape ?
 You see it is made by placing a little crooked mark over a period....
 The name of this mark is the Question Mark, because it is always put after a question.
 Sometimes it is called by a longer and harder name.
 The long and hard name is the Interrogation Point.

 Scope

 In English, the question mark typically occurs at the end of a sentence, where it replaces the full stop (period).
 However, the question mark may also occur at the end of a clause or phrase, where it replaces the comma :

-"Is it good in form? style? meaning?"
+Is it good in form? style? meaning?